Northern Caucasus Operation (1918–1919): The campaign

 On December 19, 1918, the Caspian-Caucasian Front received orders from Moscow to attack.
 The 11th Army was to launch an offensive against the Armavir -Tikhoretsk line held by the White troops of Denikin, while the 12th Army was to attack the Makhachkala - Derbent line with the support of the Astrakhan-Caspian Military Flotilla.

 On 2 January 1919, V. Kruze's Eleventh Army attacked Batalpashinsk, but the troops of the 11th Army were not able to carry out the assigned tasks, which was poorly planned.
 On 6 January, Wrangel counterattacked taking Blagodarny.
 The Taman Army counter-attacked twice, but were unable to retake the town.
 The Eleventh Army's 4th division, withdrew partly to Elista, and partly to Yashkul.
 When two brigades of the 3rd Infantry Division also withdrew in divergent directions, the White Army was able to transform the initial success of its counterattack into a general defeat of the 11th Army.
-According to Peter Kenez, "From this point on, the disintegration of the E;eventh army was remarkably rapid."Kislovodsk and Piatigorsk were taken on January 20, Grozny on February 5 and Vladikavkaz on February 10.
+According to Peter Kenez, "From this point on, the disintegration of the Eleventh army was remarkably rapid."Kislovodsk and Piatigorsk were taken on January 20, Grozny on February 5 and Vladikavkaz on February 10.

 The 12th Army was also forced to conduct defensive battles in the districts of Kizlyar and west of Guryev.
 The defeat of the 11th Army made the 12th Army retreated towards the region of Astrakhan.

 The Red Army, already badly organized and poorly disciplined, had also been decimated by a typhus epidemic.

 General Avtonomov was one of its victims.
 General Wrangel was also infected, but survived.

 On February 4, 1919, the Stavropol Front was created to defend Astrakhan.
 In February 1919, the troops of the Front managed to secure Astrakhan and the mouth of the Volga and to prevent the union of Denikin's troops with the Ural white Cossacks.
 In March, the Caucasian-Caspian Front of the Red Army was disbanded, and the 11th and 12th Armies were consolidated into one, the 11th Army (second formation).